South Downs Poetry Festival – the Story so Far

 The second year of the festival is now completed.
 Here is a summary of the main events in 2017:

-- The South Downs Poetry Competition, judged by Jackie Wills, opens for entries at the end of February.
-Shortlisted entries will be invited to read at our Lewes event in June.
+- The South Downs Poetry Competition, judged by Jackie Wills, opened for entries at the end of February.
+Shortlisted entries were read at our Lewes event in June.

 - Sunday April 9 – Steep Village near Petersfield in Hampshire.
 A day of commemoration for the centenary of the death of Edward Thomas.
-To include walks, workshops, music and readings, rounded off with an evening event to be held in Steep Church.
+The day included walks, workshops, music and readings, rounded off with a sell-out evening of commemoration in Steep Church.

 - Friday April 28 – Monday May 1 – A poetry residential held at the Sustainability Centre high on the Hampshire Downs.
 Lead tutors are Kim Moore and Hugh Dunkerley.

-- Throughout May – Poetry in the Park.
-A series of events in bookshops, libraries, churches and local halls across the South Downs National Park.
-Look out for a weekend oc poetry in the Queen Elizabeth Country Park in Hampshire and a poetry day in the CASS sulpture park in West Sussex.
+- Poetry in the Park. was a month long series of events in bookshops, libraries, churches and local halls across the South Downs National Park.
+Free events included a weekend of poetry in the Queen Elizabeth Country Park in Hampshire and a poetry day in the Cass Sculpture Park in West Sussex.
 A day workshop from Stephanie Norgate was held in Brighton.

-- 14/15 July – A series of poetry events within East Hampshire, including a repeat of the Poetry & Pints event at The Harrow in Steep and Petersfield Library for children.
+- 14/15 July – A series of poetry events within East Hampshire, including free events at The Harrow in Steep and Petersfield Library for children.
 Featured poets included Norbert Herschhorn, Patricia McCarthy and Raymond Antrobus